JuanPardos/rust-jxl/README.md

 ## Features

-- I consider this an improved version of the AVIF tool (some say JPEG XL is faster and better ☝🤓)
+- Consider this an improved version of the AVIF tool (they say JPEG XL is faster and better ☝🤓)
 - Standalone program, libjxl is statically linked so there is no need to install it
 - Fully offline, no need to be ashamed of your anime wallpapers
 - Lossy compression: typically reduces file size to 20% (or less) of the original, with no noticeable loss in visual quality
+- Lossless mode available
 - Supports multiple input formats: PNG, JPG, JPEG, and WebP
 - Configurable compression via quality and effort (speed).
 Tuned by default for a good balance of speed, quality and file size
 - Batch processing of all images in a directory
 - Rustacean speed with multi-thread support
-- Tested on Linux (sorry Windows folks)
+- Tested on Linux and Windows

 ## TODO

-- Lossless compression
 - Better error handling
 - Alpha channel support (transparency)